bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 I don't like Bitcoin lewdism.
 It feels like lewdism, right?
 It's like we were having this conversation, I think like an episode ago that I had the two of you there.
-I think it might have been the OpVault episode where we're talking about gardening versus like, you know, software does not exist without updates.
+I think it might have been the `OP_VAULT` episode where we're talking about gardening versus like, you know, software does not exist without updates.
 And I differ in this mindset where it's like, I believe that all the devs should be hired by actual industry.
 So it's very clear on their motives as opposed to charities and things like the Brink is doing, like, which is great, but it's harder to see what the intent is, right?